ZiadMalik1/Desktop-Financial-App/README.md

-# Getting Started with Create React App
+# malikBandit
+## An ElectronJS Desktop Application for Financial Insight

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Bootstrapped with React

 ## Available Scripts